XOXDSEC/XOXDSEC/README.md

 ## My Approach

-I work on personal labs, break down problems step by step, and write about what I’m learning—honestly.
-I’m building a strong foundation to support a career in the area I'm passionate about.
+I work on personal labs, break down problems step by step, and write about what I’m learning.
 I also value clarity in communication.
 Whether it's a technical report, a blog post, or a conversation with a teammate, I aim to explain what I see and why it matters.

----